karimabuseer/karimabuseer/README.md

 I'd also love to eventually work in a role either focused towards big data, or towards AI - though I'm not at a level where I'd be confident of my ability to contribute meaningfully.

 ## Where to find me
-In beautiful South London, wit my earphones on and a coffee in hand!
+In beautiful South London, with my earphones on and a coffee in hand!
 If not...
 Twitter
 Instagram
 LinkedIn